 The AGEC-B also fulfills general education requirements for the Associate of Business degree at Yavapai College.
-A minimum of 15 credit hours in the AGEC-B certificate must be completed at Yavapai College.

 Note: Courses applied to the Arizona General Education Curriculum (AGEC) may not be taken for Satisfactory/Unsatisfactory (S/U) Grading.

 Students must complete a course from each of the following AGEC Special Awareness areas: